malucart/MyFavoriteCrypto/README.md

 * Reddit info page
 * Profile page
-* Discursion page, so people who are signing in the app can talk with each other about crypto
+* Discussion page, so people who are signing in the app can talk with each other about crypto

 ### 2. Screen Archetypes